 While the meaning of profit and cash flow are commonly mixed up, they are actually very different things.
 You can have a positive cash flow (i.e. more inflow than outflow) and still not be making a profit, depending on what your expenses are.
 And if you want to stay in business, you’re going to have to turn a profit!
 That’s why understanding the distinction between profit and cash flow—and accurately tracking both with easy accounting software—is key!

 As an entrepreneur, you’re most likely all too familiar with wearing many hats when it comes to getting your business up and running.
 Even with business partners or a small team of employees, it’s inevitable that you’ll find yourself taking on multiple roles, whether it be HR, sales, marketing, bookkeeping, IT… the list goes on.
 The good news is that you don’t have to relegate your company’s accounting to a shoebox stuffed full of receipts.
 Get some good accounting software that suits your business needs and lifestyle and hook up with a good accountant that can help you make sense of what’s too complicated.
 That’s the road to a better financial future!

 Those are just three potential pitfalls.
-What other common accounting mistakes are there that you've experienced?
-Share them on Twitter!
+What other common accounting mistakes are there that you’ve experienced?
+Share them with us on Twitter!